-- 1. All student groups performed within the green zone in mathematics with Hispanic students scoring within the blue zone. - 2.
-Most student groups maintained or declined in points, with only Socioeconomically disadvantaged students being the only student group that increased. - 3.
-Current English Learners were the only group of students whose points were below standard.
+- 1. All student groups performed within the blue zone in mathematics which is an increase from last year when all students were in the green zone. - 2.
+Most student groups increased or maintained in points, with Socioeconomically Disadvantaged students being the only student group that decreased. - 3.
+Current English Learners increased in points but were still the only group of students whose points were below standard.